-- 4. Providing counseling services by the student health centers on campus or a referral to counseling services by student health centers; - 5.
-Providing medical services or a referral to medical services; - 6.
-Providing academic support services, such as tutoring; - 7.
-Arranging for a student-complainant to re-take a course or withdraw from a class without penalty, including ensuring that any changes do not adversely affect the complainant's academic record; and - 8.
+- g.
+Arranging for a student-complainant to re-take a course or withdraw from a class without penalty, including ensuring that any changes do not adversely affect the complainant's academic record; and - h.
 Reviewing any disciplinary actions taken against the complainant to see if there is a causal connection between the harassment and the misconduct that may have resulted in the complainant being disciplined.